9 Fun Things to do in Beautiful San Diego

 2. See the Giant Panda at the world famous San Diego Zoo

 San Diego is probably most well known for the wonderful San Diego Zoo, thought by many to be amongst the best in the world.
 In fact, it’s the first thing most people think of when they hear San Diego.
 And, is it popular!
 A line will begin forming outside the gates at least a half hour prior to opening.
 Much of this is to see the Giant Pandas, of which the SD Zoo houses 3.
 Only 3 others US zoos are home to pandas, making this a very popular exhibit that tends to form long lines.
-Therefore, getting to the zoo right at opening and heading straight to the panda exhibit means a much shorter wait and better photo opportunities.
+Heading straight to the panda exhibit means a much shorter wait and better photo opportunities.
 It really is a unique experience to see these adorable animals in such a close setting.

 Aside from the Pandas, the SD Zoo has many other fantastic exhibits & attractions including an underwater hippo viewing, a fantastic koala exhibit, a scenic aerial tram ride, and an educational open air bus tour.
 The zoo is beautifully landscaped with plenty of shade.
 Be aware that it is one of the most expensive zoos in the world ($50 per person!), yet worth it for great exhibits and lush surroundings.
 To save 5 bucks on admission, purchase your tickets through Undercover Tourist.